 The second problem is the low performance.
-Your process will require much more resource which is not a good idea for web pages.
+Your process will require much more resources which is not a good idea for web pages.

 So, you have to keep this data hidden and show it to the audience if necessary.
-In this way, you will have clear data visual and faster web site.
+In this way, you will have a clear data visualization and a faster website.

 2. Use Filtering, Sorting, and Pagination